-1.2.5 If an applicant for a DL9 does not already hold a PPL or higher licence, then a copy of the DL9 is only submitted to CAA with the application for the issue of a licence.
+A copy of the DL9 medical certificate must be submitted to CAA.
+(If a PPL or higher licence is not already held, a copy of the DL9 medical certificate is only submitted to CAA with the application for licence issue).